-If you file a rebate application under reason code 1A, 1C, 4, 8, 11, 12, 13, 16, or 24, you are no longer required to send original receipts.
-Instead, send us copies of proof of purchases, receipts or documents for purchases listed on your rebate application, with your rebate claim.
+If you file a rebate application under reason code 1, 4, 8, 11, 12, 13, 16, or 24, send us copies of proof of purchases, receipts or documents for purchases listed on your rebate application, with your rebate claim.
 We will not return any receipts or supporting documentation submitted with your application.

-In the case of a reason code 1A or 8 rebate, an Indian band, tribal council, or band-empowered entity may apply to their local tax services office, GST/HST Refund Integrity Section (Audit), to request a letter waiving the need to submit copies of receipts.
-For more information on this option, see "Reason code 1A - Amounts paid in error for property or services purchased on or delivered to a reserve" on page 10 or "Reason code 8 - Indian band, tribal council, or band-empowered entity" on page 18, as applicable.
+In the case of a reason code 8 rebate, an Indian band, tribal council, or band-empowered entity may apply to their local tax services office, Verification and Enforcement Division (Audit), to request a letter waiving the need to submit original receipts.
+For more information on this option, see "Reason code 8 - Indian band, tribal council, or band-empowered entity" on page 17.

-If you file a rebate application under reason code 5, 9, 10, 25, or 26, you do not have to send us receipts or other documents.
+If you file a rebate application under reason code 5, 9, 10, 15, 25, or 26, you do not have to send us original receipts or other documents.

 For reason code 7, there are specific instructions for each property type (real property and capital personal property).
-For more information, see "Reason code 7 - Taxable sale of real property by a non-registrant (subsection 257(1)) or taxable sale of capital personal property of a municipality or designated municipality who is a non-registrant" on page 13.
+For more information, see "Reason code 7 - Taxable sale of real property by a non-registrant or taxable sale of capital personal property of a municipality or designated municipality who is a non-registrant" on page 13.

 In the case of reason code 9, you have to provide certain details of your transaction.
-For information, see "Reason code 9 - Lease of land for residential purposes" on page 19.
+For information, see "Reason code 9 - Lease of land for residential purposes" on page 18.

 If you file a rebate application under reason code 23, you do not have to send us documentation.
-To find out what documentation you need to keep to support your claim, go to the Ontario Ministry of Finance website at fin.gov.on.ca.
+To find out what documentation you need to keep to support your claim, go to the Ontario Ministry of Finance Web site at www.fin.gov.on.ca.